agiliq/django-orm-cookbook/docs/generic_models.rst

         # ...

 :code:`Category` can be applied is a `generic` model.
-You prbably want to be able to apply categogies to objects form any model class.
+You prbably want to be able to apply categories to objects form any model class.
 You can do it like this